 About the award

-The award recognises an organisation, team, or individual that displays outstanding, original, or creative improvements or developments to food safety.
+The award recognises an organisation, team or individual that displays outstanding, original, or creative improvements or developments to food safety.

 Nominations and eligibility

-We welcomed nominations from any sector within the food industry.
-Nominations were open to those who worked at a New Zealand organisation or contributed to New Zealand’s food safety system.
+Nominations are open to those who work at a New Zealand organisation or have contributed to the country's food safety system.

 - building and maintaining an effective food safety culture (such as staff engagement, leadership, or continual improvement)